o1243535241/O/readme.txt

 O also love brootforce.

 O to understood 5 pentagram we need understood 4321 to understood 2 we neeed understood 1 ....
+O what if cross make from 1 number 4 and from 4 number we can make 1

 O so stick in vagina make 5/human what makes O, draw vagina numbers walk, 1/ball top goes down will 2, then 2 divide and goes up where is 1 => 1 + 1 + 1 => 3 goes down and will be 4 and also divide and goes back to 1 => 2 + 1 + 2 => 5 and 2 cycles, is maybe alg how to run 5/pentagram on our machines, then 5 is self walking by O will make all self.